 “Norwegianisation,” she said in her address, “took our language, and I have not been able to take it back.”

-In that respect, Ms Larsen is not unlike the majority of Saami: an estimated 15% of the 100,000 or so Saami in Norway, Sweden, Finland and Russia, are not literate in a Saami dialects.
+In that respect, Ms Larsen is not unlike the majority of Saami: an estimated 15% of the 100,000 or so Saami in Norway, Sweden, Finland and Russia are not literate in a Saami dialect.
 About 30% can speak a dialect functionally.

 Ms Larsen has, by and large, been with met understanding from Saami who are in the same situation.
 The most supportive suggest her address has removed some of the shame they have felt about having to communicate in Norwegian.

 This year’s address was the first time since the Sámediggi was set up in 1989 that the president’s New Year’s address was not given in a Saami language.
 For those who could understand Saami, subtitles where provided, but this only made matters worse for those who felt Mr Larsen should have made more of an effort to stick with tradition.